tkhyn/django-actrack/README.rst

    a combination of the results of the 3 above methods.

 instance.actions.feed(\*\*kw)
+   The most useful accessor.
 This will work only if instance is a user, and will return all the instances that match all the trackers the user is associated with.

 instance.tracker.tracking(\*\*kw)
    All the trackers that are tracking the instance.